roman-milk/roman-milk.github.io/stockingTales.md

  "Knees," he ordered.

  "Here?"
 I asked, all our fucking so far being in my bedroom, except for a blow job once in his car while he drove.
-Report_Story #2